yewstack/yew/docs/concepts/function-components/custom-hooks.md

 }
 ```

-Although this approach works in almost all cases, it can't be used to primitive hooks like the pre-defined hooks we've been using already
+Although this approach works in almost all cases, it can't be used to write primitive hooks like the pre-defined hooks we've been using already

 ### Writing primitive hooks